 The most common cause of death on the trail were trail accidents, disease, and accidental shootings.
-Accidental shootings, including self-inflicted, were so common that many train leaders banned the carrying of loaded weapons close to camps.
+Accidental shootings, including self-inflicted, were so common that many train leaders banned carrying loaded weapons close to camps.

 While the pioneers demonstrated an admirable attitude, they weren’t free from complaining.
-To cut down on it, Brigham Young jokingly appointed a “Chief Grumbler,” who was the only one in camp with the legal authority to complain about the conditions.
+To cut down on it, Brigham Young jokingly appointed a “Chief Grumbler,” the only one in camp with the legal authority to complain about the conditions.

 The Mormon pioneers were illegal immigrants.
-When they entered Salt Lake Valley, it was part of Mexico and no one had asked permission.
+When they entered Salt Lake Valley, it was part of Mexico, and no one had asked permission.
 However, within a year, it would be ceded to the United States in the Treaty of Guadalupe Hidalgo.

 The Mormons eventually formed the State of Deseret, Utah Territory, and the state of Utah.